Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 ---

-Application A is responsible for triggering the instantiation of Application B and passing data to it.
+Application A is responsible for triggering the instantiation of application B and passing data to it.
  To accomplish this, several steps must be followed.

 1. Extend the application process with an additional process task.